Moral Action and the Dharma

 can they be expected to prosper and not decline.

 As long as a society cares for the shrines and sacred places of the natural world,

 can they be expected to prosper and not decline.”

 —Mahaparinirvana Sutta (a text of Buddha’s last teachings)

-Whatever your political perspective, now is the season to stand up for what matters.
+As a nation and a globe, we are going through divisive and painful times.
+Now is the season to stand up for what matters.
 To stand against hate.
 To stand for respect.
 To stand for protection of the vulnerable.
 To care for the natural world.